Joint Task Offloading and Resource Allocation for IoT Edge Computing with Sequential Task Dependency: System Model and Problem Formulation

 \subsection{Computation Task Model}

 For the computation task, a sequentially dependent task model is considered.
-Specifically, the mobile application is assumed to be composed of $N$ sub-tasks, denoted as $\phi_1$, $\phi_2$, ..., $\phi_N$ respectively, the indices of which constitutes the set $\mathcal{N} \triangleq \{1, 2, ..., N\}$.
-These $N$ sub-tasks has to be completed sequentially, i.e., one can only compute the task of $\phi_i$ after completing the task of $\phi_{i-1}$, for $i=2, 3, ..., N$.
+Specifically, the mobile application is assumed to be composed of $N$ sub-tasks, denoted as $\phi_1$, $\phi_2$, ..., $\phi_N$ respectively, the indices of which constitute the set $\mathcal{N} \triangleq \{1, 2, ..., N\}$.
+These $N$ sub-tasks have to be completed sequentially, i.e., one can only compute the sub-task of $\phi_i$ after completing the sub-task of $\phi_{i-1}$, for $i=2, 3, ..., N$.
 Every sub-task can be characterized by two parameters.
 For sub-task $i\in \mathcal{N}$, the associated parameter pair is $(l_i, d_i)$, where $l_i$ indicates the amount of computation (which is in the unit of CPU cycles) and $d_i$ describes the amount of input data size (which is in the unit of nats for the ease of presentation).
-Note that with a sequentially dependent setup for the task model, the input data of sub-task $\phi_i$, which has a size of $d_i$, is also the output data of sub-task $\phi_{i-1}$.
-With the selection of the sequentially dependent task model, the mobile device will first compute some sub-tasks at local and then hand over the computing of the rest of sub-tasks to the edge server.
+Note that with a sequentially dependent setup for the task model, the input data of sub-task $\phi_i$, which has a size of $d_i$, is also the output data of sub-task $\phi_{i-1}$. {A diagram of the sequentially dependent task model is plotted in Fig. \ref{TM}}.
+With the selection of the sequentially dependent task model, {the IoT device will first compute some sub-tasks at local and then offload the input data of the next sub-task to be computed to the edge server, at last the edge server will deal with the computing of the rest sub-tasks. }